MODULE 1

 Brain analyzed

-· Scan Magnetic reasoning Imaging (MRI).
+Scan Magnetic reasoning Imaging

-Get to know your brain
+to know your brain

 · Our brain manages data all the time.

-· The brain transmitted data messages with speeds up to 250km / h, by trillion cell networks.
+· The brain transmitted data messages with speeds up

-· The brain can produce 25 watts of electricity which is sufficient to turn on a bulb
+· The brain can produce 25 watts of electricity which

-· Flies have 100000 brain cells, mice have 5 million, 10 million monkeys and human brain have as much as 1 trillion brain cells.
+10 million monkeys and human brain have as much as 1 trillion brain cells.

-· The right brain capacity is 100 times the left brain.
-Some humans only use 3%, 97% stored in the right brain of the unconscious part.
+brain.
+Some humans only use 3%, 97% stored in the right brain of the

-“The Power of Mind 1: Setting Mind”
+Power of Mind 1: Setting Mind”

 BLUE YELLOW BLACK